SpecialBeing/AGE-Engine-public/README.md

 1. Physics Engine

   This is essentially a C++ library that handles 2D mechanics.
-Using this library, clients may develop ASCII art games that can be played over Linux terminal.
+Using this library, clients may develop ASCII art games that can be played over terminal.

 2. The First ASCII Art Game : Air